Roger Binny likely to replace Ganguly as BCCI president, Shah to remain secretary | Sports-Games

 ''Sourav was offered IPL chairmanship but he politely declined the offer.
 His logic was that he cannot accept becoming head of a sub-committee in BCCI after heading the same institution.
 He had expressed interest in continuing in the position,'' the BCCI source said.

-In case of Dhumal, the decision makers waited for Ganguly to take a call on IPL chairmanship and once he refused, they promoted the Himachal man, who has been known to be one of the most efficient men in last BCCI cabinet.
+In case of Dhumal, the decision makers waited for Ganguly to take a call on IPL chairmanship and once he refused, they promoted the Himachal man, who, along with secretary Shah, are known to be the most efficient men in last BCCI cabinet.

 With Ganguly moving out of the picture, the East representation was always going to be Assam CM Biswa Sarma's call as he played a key role even last time.